whatwg/web-history/README.md

 ## 2007-05

 - [Google Gears](http://gearsblog.blogspot.com/2007/05/posted-by-aaron-boodman-and-erik.html)
-  released.
+  released; some of its key features eventually become standard parts of the Web platform, and by the end of 2009 its development will end up being permanently halted.

 ## 2007-06

 - [iPhone](http://en.wikipedia.org/wiki/History_of_the_iPhone#World_timeline)
-  first released in the US; it includes a mobile version of Safari that will eventually end up consistently accounting for more 50% of all mobile Web-browsing traffic (reaching a peak during 2012 of around 66%).
+  first released; it includes a mobile version of Safari that will eventually end up consistently accounting for more 50% of all mobile Web-browsing traffic (reaching a peak during 2012 of around 66%).